An Efficient and Flexible Spike Train Model via Empirical Bayes: Proposed Method For `` "

-After deriving the \textbf{SODS} estimator from Section~\ref{ssec:SODS}, we need to estimate the parameters $r, \bm{\omega}, \gamma, \sigma$.
-In order to achieve this we use an empirical Bayes approach which allows us to estimate the hyperparameters directly from the recorded data.
-The first step is the estimation of the unknown parameters using maximum marginal likelihood, where the marginal distribution is the spike count response conditional on the hyperparameters.
-After that, we give the derivation of the gradient functions for each of the unknown parameters.
-Finally, we talk about the roles of each of the parameters of our model and how to use prior knowledge to set the initial value to give more stable and accurate optimization results.
+$\theta^{\mathrm{SODS}}$ depends on $\bm{\zeta} \equiv \{\bm{r},\bm{\omega},\bm{\sigma},\bm{\gamma}\}$.
+To estimate $\bm{\zeta}$, we use the empirical Bayes approach.
+We first derive the marginal likelihood function, where the marginal distribution is the spike counts conditioned only on the parameters.
+Then we minimize the objective function, which combines the negative marginal log-likelihood function and the elastic-net regularization.
+Finally, we discuss how to use prior knowledge to set the initial value for a more stable and accurate optimization result.

-The unknown parameters can be estimated by utilizing the marginal distribution, this has the benefit of having relatively low computational costs, as using the maximum marginal likelihood approach does not include any assumptions on the hyperparameters.
-The marginal density function $f_{i}(y_{ij}\vert r,\bm{\omega},\sigma,\gamma)$ is derived from the conjugate prior density from Eq.~\eqref{eq:theta} and the NB density (likelihood) described in Eq.~\eqref{eq:NB}, with the marginal distribution in this density function being the Beta Negative Binomial distribution.
-Thus, the marginal density of the spike count conditional on the unknown parameters is given as
+Since using the maximum marginal likelihood approach does not include any assumptions on the parameters, we have the benefit of relatively low computational cost for estimating high-dimensional parameters.
+To derive the marginal likelihood, we need to integrate out the probability parameter $\theta_{i}$, as $p(y_{ij}) = \int p(\theta_{i}) p(y_{ij} \mid \theta_{i}) d\theta_{i}$.
+Reformulating the Negative Binomial likelihood as